Are you looking to add reCAPTCHA to your WordPress Website?

 To combat this issue, reCAPTCHA is a great tool.
 It’s an advanced version of CAPTCHA, which is the test that separates humans from computers.
 Google acquired this technology in 2009 and rebranded it as reCAPTCHA, making it easier for real users to pass the test.

-To pass, users just have to click a box to confirm they’re not a robot.
+To pass, users just have to click a box to confirm they’re not a robots.
 Sometimes, they might see a set of images and need to pick the ones that match.
 It’s a simple way to keep spam at bay.

 Google has generously opened up reCAPTCHA for public use, allowing website owners to employ it in various places such as contact forms, login pages, and comment forms, effectively curbing spam.